Hanifb/nextbtn-hbo-nordic/README.md

 ## Contributors

-All cred goes to Lex that just wanted to see all Sex and the City episodes in a row.
+Dedicated to Lex that just wanted to see all Sex and the City episodes in a row.

 ## License